Skip to content

 If candle fundraising burns you out, there's a more effective way to earn money: RaiseRight.

 This passive, no-selling fundraising program is ideal for any school, sports team, church, or other nonprofit organization.
-It works like this:
+Here's how to get started:

-- Participants buy gift cards, shop online, dine at local restaurants, or book travel to earn for your organization.
-RaiseRight partners with hundreds of brands, including Yankee Candle, Bath & Body Works, and retailers you visit daily, like Walmart, CVS, and Starbucks.
+• Program participants will earn money as they shop, dine, or book travel.
+RaiseRight partners with hundreds of brands, including Yankee Candle, Bath & Body Works, and retailers you visit daily, like Walmart, CVS, and Starbucks

 With RaiseRight, your earning potential is unlimited.
 Plus, gift cards never expire and can be used year-round.
 So, consider running a "DIY" candle fundraiser with Yankee Candle or Bath & Body Works gift cards from RaiseRight.

-This approach eliminates the headaches of a traditional candle fundraiser (like profit cuts, order taking, and inventory management), giving you a smoother, more profitable fundraising experience.
+Say goodbye to the headaches of a traditional candle fundraiser (like profit cuts, order taking, and inventory management), and enjoy a smoother, more profitable fundraising experience.

-Check out the example RaiseRight purchase below.
-Sell one $100 Yankee Candle eGift card with 8% earnings and one $100 Bath & Body Works eGift card with 17% earnings (on bonus), and you'll earn $25 towards your fundraiser.
+Check out RaiseRight candle fundraising in action: buy one $100 Yankee Candle eGift card with 8% earnings, and one $100 Bath & Body Works eGift card with 17% earnings (on bonus).
+You'll earn $25 towards your fundraiser!
 It's that simple.

 Ready to start earning with RaiseRight?